baratgabor/Unity3D-SoundManager/README.md

 # SoundManager component for Unity3D

 My take on a light-weight sound manager in Unity3D.
 Admittedly I haven't looked into any implementations on the Asset Store, etc., because I didn't want to spoil the fun of writing mine from scratch.
-Nothing very complex, nothing convoluted; just solid core features that should perform reliably and efficiently.
+So this is just a small, single-class component with a nested helper class; with solid core features that should perform reliably and efficiently.

 I've been using it in my project for quite some time, and I'm a satisfied customer, so to speak, so I decided to share it.